History of Cannabis / Marijuana Timeline:

 1914: Congress passes the Harrison Narcotics Act, its first attempt to control recreational use of drugs.

 1936 – 1938: William Randolph Hearst’s newspaper empire fuels a tabloid journalism propaganda campaign against marijuana.
 Hearst papers run articles about marijuana crazed Negroes raping white women and playing voodoo-satanic jazz music.
+Marijuana is a hispanic term for cannabis.
+The UK has settled for the term cannabis whereas in the US the term marijuana is commonly used.

 1937 – 1939: Under Harry Anslinger, the Federal Bureau of Narcotics prosecutes 3,000 doctors for illegally prescribing cannabis-derived medications.
 In 1939, the American Medical Association reached an agreement with Anslinger, and over the following decade, only three doctors are prosecuted.